truecharts/public/charts/enterprise/nextcloud/docs/migration-guide.md

 ## Install Nextcloud

-Install with a temporary user that you do not currently use for Nextcloud (ie. temp)
+Install with a temporary admin user that you do not currently use for Nextcloud (ie. temp)

 Setup Nextcloud UserData storage with your previous UserData dataset or the dataset you copied your UserData to.